Data Protection Policies – what do businesses need?

-In my experience, most people are keen to ‘do the right thing’ with personal data.
-But sometimes they’re unsure how to go about it and if their current ways of working are adequate.
+In my experience, people are keen to ‘do the right thing’ with personal data, but are sometimes unsure how to go about it.

-There is a better way.
-A well-written easy to read policy should communicate what good looks like for your business and explain how your people should behave to deliver good practice.
+A vanilla one-size fits all approach has little value… but there’s a much better way.
+A well-written, easy-to-read, concise policy can communicate ‘what good looks like’ for your business and explain how your people should behave to deliver good practice.

-Make policies relevant.
-Even better if you can, tie-in the launch of improved data policies with training, which shares the main themes from the policies.
-This can bring them to life and improve awareness.
+Make policies relevant to your workforce and how your business operates.
+Even better if you can, tie-in the launch of improved data policies with data protection training, which shares the main themes from the policies, this can really bring them to life , improve awareness and reinforce positive behaviours.

 First decide which policies you actually need and how they should fit together.
-My favoured approach is to have just two ‘parent’ data policies, the Data Protection Policy & Information Security Policy, then link out to ‘child’ policies or procedures which sit below them.
+My favoured approach is to have just two ‘parent’ data policies, a Data Protection Policy and an Information Security Policy, then link out to ‘child’ policies or procedures which sit below them.